blueneogeo/xtend-tools/README.md

 #### Listening to a Stream of Opts

-In the background, the stream.each extension transforms a stream of T into a stream of Opt<T>.
-The reason this happens is that it allows reasoning about a stream in a single kind of message, requiring only a single handler: (Opt<T>)=>void.

 To transform a normal stream (Observable<T>) into an option stream (Observable<Opt<T>>), you can call .options:

 	val optStream = stream.options